rafael-xmr/nostrudel/README.md

   <img src="screenshots/icon.svg" alt="Project Logo" width="21%">
 </p>

-# noStrudel
+# moStard

-> NOTE: This client is still in development and will have bugs

-noStrudel is a web app for exploring the [nostr](https://github.com/nostr-protocol) protocol.
+moStard is a web app for exploring the [nostr](https://github.com/nostr-protocol) protocol.

 The goal of this project is to build a nostr client that lets a user explore the nostr protocol by showing as much information as possible and letting the user view the underlying events.